kolan72/PoliNorError/README.md

 - `Func<CancellationToken, Task>`
 - `Func<CancellationToken, Task<T>>`

-Handling delegate is carried out by policy processors, which are classes that implement the `IPolicyProcessor` interface.
+Handling delegate is performed through the use of policy processors, which are classes that implement policy-specific interfaces inherited from the `IPolicyProcessor` interface.
 A policy is a wrapper for the policy processor that adapts it to the `IPolicyBase` interface with `Handle` and `HandleAsync` methods for handling delegates.
 For retries using default retry policy processor:
 ```csharp